adityaramesh/lantern_mockup/README.md

 	- When a client clicks on a model page, it sends a request for more data.
 	- When the server gets an update, it sends the modifications to the client.

-- Scatterplot for each task (1d scatterplot with points colored by model).
+- Scatterplot for each task (1d scatterplot with points colored by model) (do this later; I don't think this is urgent).

 - How to view configuration for each model?
 	- Idea: expand the row of the table to fit the JSON description/bullet list with the configuration parameters.